wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-2.rst

 vs. byte files.

 Among these things, I fixed tons of smaller issues here and there.
-As a result, there are much less failing tests than few weeks ago.
-Obviously the number itself does not mean much, because sometimes fixing a single test takes hours, and some other times by changing one line you fix tens of tests.
-But at the end, seeing it dropping from 999 to 650_ is always nice :-).
+As a result, there are many fewer failing tests than a few weeks ago.
+Obviously the number itself does not mean much, because sometimes fixing a single test takes hours, and some other times by changing one line one fixes tens of tests.
+But at the end, seeing it dropping from 999 to 650_ always is nice and rewarding :-).

 The road for having a pypy3k is still long, but everything is going fine so far.
 Stay tuned for more updates!